 Proceedings at General Meetings

-Twenty voting members present personally, or by proxy, shall constitute a quorum for the transaction of business at any general meeting.
+Fifty per cent (?) of voting members present personally, or by proxy, shall constitute a quorum for the transaction of business at any general meeting.

 If within 30 minutes after the time appointed for the meeting a quorum of members is not present, a meeting convened upon the requisition of members shall lapse.
 In any other case, the meeting shall stand adjourned to the same day in the next week, at the same time and place and if at such an adjourned meeting a quorum is not present within 30 minutes of the time appointed for the meeting the members present shall form a quorum.